mlochbaum/BQN/implementation/primitive/replicate.md

 ## Booleans

-The case where the replication amount is boolean is called Where or Compress based on older APL names for these functions before Replicate was extended to natural numbers.
+The case with a boolean replication amount is called Where or Compress, based on APL names for these functions from before Replicate was extended to natural numbers.

 When the amounts to replicate are natural numbers you're pretty much stuck going one at a time.
 With booleans there are huge advantages to doing bytes or larger units at once.
-This tends to lead to an outer replicate-like pattern where the relevant amount is the *sum* of a group of booleans, as well as an inner pattern based on the individual 0s and 1s.
+This tends to lead to a two-level model: an outer replicate-like pattern where the relevant amount is the *sum* of a group of booleans, as well as an inner pattern based on the individual 0s and 1s.

+The standard branchless strategy is to write each result value regardless of whether it should actually be included, then increment the result pointer only if it is.
+This works best if done in an unrolled loop handling 8 bits at a time.
+But it's still not competitive with other methods using hardware extensions or lookup tables, so these should be used when there's more implementation time available.

 ### Booleans to indices

+Generally, Compress implementations can be adapted to implement Where, and this tends to be the best way to do it.
+In the other direction, a Where implementation on 1 or 2 bytes can be used to implement Where or Compress on larger types.
+To do this, traverse the boolean argument in blocks; for each, get the indices and either add the current offset to them (Where) or use them to select from the argument (Compress).
+This is close to but not necessarily the fastest method for 4-byte and 8-byte outputs.
+It's a bargain given the low amount of effort required though.

-Indices (`/`) on a boolean `𝕩` of 256 or fewer bits can be made very fast on generic 64-bit hardware using a lookup table on 8 bits at a time.
+Indices from 256 or fewer bits is fastest with hardware extensions as discussed in the next section.
+But it can be done pretty fast on generic 64-bit hardware using a lookup table on 8 bits at a time.
 This algorithm can write past the end by up to 8 bytes (7 if trailing 0s are excluded), but never writes more than 256 bytes total.
 This means it's suitable for writing to an overallocated result array or a 256-byte buffer.

 To generate indices, use a 256×8-byte lookup table that goes from bytes to 8-byte index lists, and either a popcount instruction or another lookup table to get the sum of each byte.
 For each byte in `𝕨`, get the corresponding indices, add an increment, and write them to the current index in the output.
 Then increase the output index by the byte's sum.
 The next indices will overlap the 8 bytes written, with the actual indices kept and junk values at the end overwritten.
 The increment added is an 8-byte value where each byte contains the current input index (always a multiple of 8); it can be added or bitwise or-ed with the lookup value.